June 2015 Turkish general election: Republican People's Party (CHP)

 The government has consistently accused the CHP of allegedly maintaining links with exiled cleric Fethullah Gülen and his Cemaat Movement.
 A former ally of the AKP and widely known for his influence in the Turkish judiciary, Gülen had allegedly sought to increase influence over the CHP after falling out with Erdoğan in 2013.
 The difference between Gülen's Islamist and the CHP's secular ideology resulted in inner-party controversy and led to the resignation of İzmir MP Birgül Ayman Güler in January 2015.
 The party voiced support Bank Asya, a pro-Gülen bank that the AKP government attempted to shut down in 2014 and also applied to visit the head of the pro-Gülen Samanyolu TV in Silivri Prison.

 The CHP planned 50 electoral rallies throughout Turkey in what Kılıçdaroğlu styled as a 'meeting marathon' (Miting maratonu).
 During visits to different provinces, Kılıçdaroğlu is also due to make unplanned visits to town centres and other public places to meet with voters directly.
 Special measures were taken for people with disabilities, with the party accompanying its televised electoral rallies with sign language.
-The party's inaugural electoral rally was held on 11 April in the Kartal district of İstanbul.
+The party's inaugural electoral rally was held on 11 April in the Kartal district of Istanbul.
 The rally was styled as the 'National Applause rally' (Milletçe Alkışlıyoruz mitingi).
 During the rally, Kılıçdaroğlu appeared to unveil a new slogan, 'Do not be afraid, do not give up, do not cower' (Korkmayın, yılmayın, sinmeyin).
 The CHP has also targeted to win votes from the centre-right.

 The CHP manifesto announced on 19 April includes measures to increase disability benefits, the minimum wage to ₺1,500 and to extend general health insurance to 3.2 million people in order to combat poverty.
 A significant pledge made by Kemal Kılıçdaroğlu, signed by a notary, is to grant payouts to pensioners twice a year on Eid al-Fitr and Eid al-Adha.
 The party also planned to abolish the controversial 'Taşeron' workers contract in order to guarantee workers' rights.
 The party aims to lower inflation to 4% and unemployment to 5%.
 On 21 May, the CHP announced a new 'cenetarian project' under the slogan 'Central Turkey' (Merkez Türkiye), aspiring to build a new city to serve as a trade hub between Europe, Asia and other continents.
 The project would give construction jobs to 2.2 million workers and targets a population of 3 million, due to be complete by 2035.